"Discover Sicily in the Heart of the Mediterranean"

 POINTS OF INTEREST

-• The dark soil is planted with international varietals, such as Merlot, Cabernet, and Chardonnay; native varietals, such as Insolia and Nero d'Avola, are grown in the light soil.
+- The dark soil is sown with international varietals, such as Merlot, Cabernet, and Chardonnay; native varietals, such as Insolia and Nero d'Avola, are grown in the light soil.

-- King Philip II of Spain bestowed the title of Prince of Butera on Ambrogio Branciforte, who owned the estate, in 1543.
+- King Philip II of Spain bestowed upon Ambrogio Branciforte, who owned the estate, the title of Prince of Butera in 1543.

-Varietals: Chardonnay, Insolia, Merlot, Cabernet Sauvignon, Cabernet Franc, Syrah, Nero d'Avola and Petit Verdot.
+Varietals: Chardonnay, Insolia, Merlot, Cabernet Sauvignon, Cabernet Franc, Syrah, Nero d'Avola, Petit Verdot

-Feudo Principi di Butera is an estate that once belonged to noble families such as Sicily's first prince, Ambrogio Branciforte; The Prince resided there beginning in 1543.
-More recently the Zonin family acquired and restored the estate in 1997 after conducting thorough research on the best-suited areas to cultivate Nero d'Avola grapes.
-Its proximity to the sea, optimal elevation and abundance of sunlight, combined with rich soil, provide ideal conditions to yield outstanding wines.
+Feudo Principi di Butera is a historical estate, which once belonged to noble families, such as Sicily's first prince, Ambrogio Branciforte; The Prince resided there beginning in 1543.
+More recently the Zonin family acquired and restored the estate in 1997 after conducting thorough research on the best-suited areas for the cultivation of Nero d'Avola grapes.
+Its proximity to the sea, optimal elevation, and abundance of sunlight combined with its rich soil and hilly terrain provide ideal conditions to yield outstanding wines.